-Bio: I joined Professor George Hanna and Professor Julian Marchesi’s research group in November 2015 as a clinical PhD Research Fellow at Imperial College London.
+Bio: I joined Professor George Hanna and Professor Julian Marchesi’s research group in November 2015 as a clinical PhD research fellow at Imperial College London.
 I completed my undergraduate medical education (MBBCH) honours degree at Cairo University in 2010.
 In 2013, I commenced my postgraduate specialist residency program in General and Gastrointestinal Oncology Surgery.
 This enabled me to accomplish my Master’s degree and commence my research.
-My current work is centred on the influence of the microbiome and its effect on volatile organic compounds excreted from human gastric mucosal tissue samples using different mass spectrometry platforms.
+My current work is centred on the influence of the microbiome and its effect on volatile organic compounds produced from human Gastro-Oesophageal mucosal tissue samples using different mass spectrometry platforms.

-Worldwide, there are an estimated 482,300 new cases of oesophago-gastric cancer cases per year.
-It affects nearly one million people per year and is responsible for around 10% of total cancer deaths globally1.
-The prognosis of esophago-gastric cancer is poor in Western countries as a result of the paucity of alarm symptoms in early stages of the disease; this results in late clinical presentation and associated delays in the institution of treatment2.
-Overall, 5-year survival rates also vary geographically with better oncological outcomes in the Far East in part due to the existence of endoscopic or radiological screening programmes that facilitate early detection of cancer3.
+The National Oesophago-Gastric (OG) Cancer Audit identified that there were 10,996 patients diagnosed with oesophago-gastric cancer between April 2012 and March 2013 in the United Kingdom.
+Worldwide, there are an estimated 482,300 new oesophageal cancer cases per annum.
+The prognosis of oesophago-gastric cancer is poor in Western countries as a result of the paucity of alarm symptoms in early stages of the disease; this results in late clinical presentation and associated delays in the institution of treatment.
 The development of non-invasive, accurate biomarkers to determine oesophago-gastric cancer risk could help facilitate earlier diagnosis and potentially improve patient survival.

 Conclusions & Discussion